-The Foundation is broadening its field of exploration to include ecological issues through a series of online and in pair conversations “Word of Makers in the face of the ecological emergency”.
+The Foundation is broadening its field of exploration to include ecological issues through a series of online and in pair conversations Creators facing Climate Emergency.
 Artists, scientists and philosophers are invited to question today’s world and imagine new narratives to draw more desirable futures:

 – Which commitment and responsibility do the artist and the philosopher have regarding this crisis?

 – How are artistic and writing practices impacted?
 Which behaviour should individually and collectively be implemented?